mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 current master server of that session.
 By default, when this master server changes mid-session, the connection will be closed.

-If the `allow_master_change` parameter is enabled, the master server is allowed to change as long as the session meets the following criteria:
+If the `master_reconnection` parameter is enabled, the master server is allowed to change as long as the session meets the following criteria:

 * The session is already connected to the slave that was chosen to be the new master